 6. Ontario as a whole did not reflect Toronto’s 2024 homicide spike — the provincial total increased by only 10

-In 2024, Ontario recorded 282 homicides — an increase of 10 over the 272 homicides recorded in 2023.
+According to Statistics Canada, Ontario recorded 282 homicides in 2024 — an increase of 10 over the 272 homicides recorded in 2023.
 However, the 2024 total was still lower than in 2022 (293) and 2021 (284).

 Likewise, the Ontario murder rate in 2024 was 1.75 per 100,000 population, only slightly higher than 1.74 the previous year and lower than 2022 (1.94) and 2021 (1.91).
 This was also lower than the national murder rate, as Canada saw a total of 788 homicides in 2024 (the fewest since 2020) with a murder rate of 1.91 per 100,000 population.

 However, the 2024 Ontario homicide rate did show a 52.67% increase compared to 2014, while the nationwide homicide rate increased 28.82% over the decade.
+Data for 2025 is not yet available.

 Here’s how the total number of homicides in Ontario compared to other provinces in 2024, as well as the homicide rate per 100,000 population: